hello-jinwoo/TASUF/README.md

 # MaskTrackRCNN for video instance segmentation

 ## Introduction

+Details on the research can be found in this [paper](https://drive.google.com/file/d/1yjkmYV6KcsS7O5pgsjNckMWmyKdLdosY/view?usp=sharing)

 This repo serves as the official code release of the MaskTrackRCNN model for video instance segmentation described in the tech report:
 ```
 @article{ Yang2019vis,